sickozell/SickoCV/README.md

 When Loop button is switched on, playback restarts from Loop Start when Loop End is reached.

-REV button changes the playback direction.
+REV button changes the playback start direction.

 PNG button enables PingPong mode:
-- in TRIG mode, when loop is enabled, it automatically switches the REV button when Loop Start/End is reached and inverts playback direction without stopping playback
+- in TRIG mode, when loop is enabled, if Loop Start/End is reached playback direction is inverted without stopping playback
-- in GATE mode, it automatically switches the REV button when Loop Start/End is reached when loop is enabled, or when Cue Start/End is reached, and playback direction is inverted without stopping playback
+- in GATE mode, if Loop Start/End is reached when loop is enabled, or when Cue Start/End is reached, playback direction is inverted without stopping playback

+XFD knob (crossfade) sets crossfading time in loop mode, or fadeout time before the end of sample is reached.

 The envelope knobs can be external modulated with attenuverted CVinputs.

 Tune knob with its attenuverted CVinput, can tune up or down the sample with a ±2 octave range (semitone scale).
 v/oct input accepts polyphonic cable usually combined with a polyphonic gate in when in Gate Mode.

 Master knob, with its attenuverted CVinput, sets the output volume from 0 to 200%.
 Limit switch is a hard clip limiter with a ±5v range.
+A led clip light warns of clipping.

 If sample file is mono, left out is duplicated to right out.
 EOC outputs a 1ms pulse when sample reaches CueEnd or LoopEnd if Loop is enabled (or when Start positions are reached when in reverse playback).